harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/ecs/ecs-deployment-tutorial.md

 :::

- This feature flag enables some conditions that Harness executes before the deployment.
-Before the deployment, Harness identifies ECS Blue and Green services on the basis of the target group and updates tags accordingly.
+ This feature flag enables some a checkbox **Update Green Service** that enables some validations to execute before the deployment.
+Before the deployment, Harness identifies ECS Blue and Green services based on the target group and updates tags accordingly.
 It then starts the deployment.

  **Blue Green service scenarios**